-We understand that because we are all created in the image of God each person has infinite worth.
-We demonstrate our amazement at our special place in Creation.
-We recognize the personal potential for holiness that we each demonstrate through acts of mercy, love, and justice.
-If each of us is created in the image of God, then all of us together are always in the act of forming the world as God imagined.
+We believe that God gave each of us the potential to reflect God's holiness, therefore each of us has infinite worth.
+We acknowledge our potential for holiness through acts of mercy, love, and justice.
+By our actions we demonstrate our amazement at our special place in Creation.
+As we strive to realize the potential with which we were created, all of us together are always in the act of forming the world as God imagined.